-- 2. To develop the draft regulatory impact assessment of the draft legal act that transposes into national legislation the requirements of the Regulation 2019/941 on risk-preparedness in the electricity sector. - 3.
-To participate within the public consultations of the draft legal act that transpose into national legislation Regulation 2019/941 on risk-preparedness in the electricity sector and present its regulatory impact assessment (contribute to drafting the agenda, LoP, concept of the event, drafting presentation, QA session). - 4.
+- To provide informative support to the international consultant for conducting the draft national risk assessment and developing preventive and emergency plans in line with requirements of Regulation 2017/1938. - 2.
+To develop the draft regulatory impact assessment of the draft legal act that transposes into national legislation the requirements of the Regulation 2017/1938. - 3.
+To participate within the public consultations of the draft legal act that transpose into national legislation Regulation 2017/1938 and present its regulatory impact assessment (contribute to drafting the agenda, LoP, concept of the event, drafting presentation, QA session). - 4.
 To provide support/consultancy during the examination of the RIA (preliminary and final) by the Working Group of the State Commission for the regulation of entrepreneurial activity. - 5.
 To review the regulatory impact assessment based on the comments of Working Group of the State Commission for the regulation of entrepreneurial activity. - 6.
-To propose updates to the draft legal that transposes the requirements of the Regulation 2019/941 based on the conclusions and recommendations of the Working Group of the State Commission for the regulation of entrepreneurial activity.
+To propose updates to the draft legal act that transposes the requirements of Regulation 2017/1938 based on the conclusions and recommendations of the Working Group of the State Commission for the regulation of entrepreneurial activity.